 Obviously, you know a disappointing thing to learn and a very expensive lesson to make, but I cannot stress enough how you must take travel insurance when traveling, both domestically and internationally.

-Now I hope, as always, this video is informative and if you have any other additional things that you think other people need to know about when it comes to taking out travel insurance, please feel free to put in the information box or comment box below.
+Now I hope, as always, this article is informative and if you have any other additional things that you think other people need to know about when it comes to taking out travel insurance, please feel free to put in the information box or comment box below.

 I will see you next week.
 I will promise money.
 Monday is back and I will be filming in my next location, which will either be in Sardinia, London, or potentially Greece.
 I'll, see you next, I'll, see you soon.